Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Application of the Algorithm in Legal Scenarios

-Given the \emph{contextual agility} (\cite{wachter2021fairness}) of EU regulations with respect to the definition of fairness, it is advantageous to introduce a similar flexibility in the operationalization of fairness concepts. \methodname has a wide range of applications in scenarios in which the law compels the decision maker to make decisions in both an accurate \emph{and} a non-discriminatory way.
 Technically speaking, this may result in a trade-off between competing fairness and accuracy measures embodying the contemplated criteria, \ie calibration; balance for the negative class; balance for the positive class.
 Importantly, the weighting of the different measures via the $\theta$ interpolation parameters is a deeply normative choice which reflects competing visions of what is supposed to be considered fair, and legal, in a certain situation.
 Depending on the domain of application, the achievement of calibration, the balancing of false positives or of false negatives might be considered most important. \methodname affords the advantage of allowing the decision maker to flexibly adapt to these different scenarios by choosing different $\theta$ weights.

-The broad discussion of different fairness metrics both in computer science and the law (\cite{wachter2021bias,hellmann2020measuring,binns2018lessons,friedler2021impossibility,kim2017auditing,pessach2020fairness,mitchell2021,meel2021fairness}) suggests that no single metric such as statistical parity, error balance or equalized odds will fit all contexts.
-This also applies to the fairness measures under discussion here (\cite{corbett2018measure}).
-As pointed out before, an important prerequisite for those metrics is the reliability of ground truth~(\cite{bao2021compaslicated}).
-If these data points are collected in a way that systematically disfavors one protective group, conditioning on ground truth data risks perpetuating imbalances included in them (\cite{bao2021compaslicated,wachter2021bias,chouldechova2017fair}).
+The broad discussion of different fairness metrics both in computer science and the law \cite{wachter2021bias,hellmann2020measuring,binns2018lessons,friedler2021impossibility,kim2017auditing,pessach2020fairness,mitchell2021,meel2021fairness} suggests that no single metric such as statistical parity, error balance or equalized odds will fit all contexts.
+This also applies to the fairness measures under discussion here \cite{corbett2018measure}.
+As pointed out before, an important prerequisite for those metrics is the reliability of ground truth~\cite{bao2021compaslicated}.
+If these data points are collected in a way that systematically disfavors one protective group, conditioning on ground truth data risks perpetuating imbalances included in them \cite{bao2021compaslicated,wachter2021bias,chouldechova2017fair}.
 Within these constraints, ground truth measures like the ones underlying \methodname can nevertheless be helpful tools in many situations to capture normative desiderata, particularly if used alongside strategies to improve the correctness and representativeness of ground truth.